 Registration, evaluation, authorisation and restriction of chemicals.

 REACH stands for the registration, evaluation, authorisation and restriction of chemicals.
 The regulation serves to standardise chemicals legislation across Europe and to improve knowledge about hazards and risks that can arise from chemicals.
 A variety of REACH procedures exist, and we describe these in greater detail here.

 © Uwe Völkner, Fotoagentur FOX

 The general principle is, "No data, no market".
-For you, this means that you are not permitted to manufacture or import a substance that has not been (pre-)registered or to purchase such a substance in the EU.
+For you, this means that you are not permitted to manufacture or import a substance that has not been registered or to purchase such a substance in the EU.

-The registration deadlines were spread over a period of 11 years and established on a tonnage basis.
+The registration deadlines were spread over a period of eleven years and established on a tonnage basis.
 The last registration period ended on 1 June 2018.
-Since then, all substances that are manufactured or imported at a rate of more than one tonne per annum and company must be registered.
+Since then, all substances that are manufactured or imported at a rate of one tonne or more per year and company must be registered.

 Various exemptions apply to the registration of substances, e.g. for certain recycling products, intermediates, polymers or medicinal products.

 Two different evaluation procedures are embedded in the REACH Regulation: the dossier evaluation and the substance evaluation.